LaherMaciel/cub3d/project_extras/docs/CONTRIBUTING.md

 ## Getting Started

 1. Clone the repository
-2. Create a new branch for your feature/fix
+2. Make your changes
-3. Make your changes
+3. Test your changes thoroughly
-4. Test your changes thoroughly
+4. Commit and push your changes
-5. Submit a pull request

 ## Development Workflow

-### Branch Naming Convention
-- `feature` - New functionality and feature implementation
-- `fix` - Bug fixes and issue resolution
-- `refactor` - Code optimization and structural improvements
-- `docs` - Documentation updates and project guides

 ### Code Style
 - Follow the 42 norminette style guide